ibm-client-success/iks-container-registry/README.md

         va:
           enabled: true
 ```
-In summary, these two specifications in this policy determine whether an image meet the security requirememts inside the specific cluster.
-The **trust:** section looks for a trusted, signed image where the key is pulled from a trusted server.
-The **va:** section determines if the image has passed or failed a security scan performed by the Vulnerability Advisor.
-When both **trust:** and **va:** are set to **true** it indicates that they are both active or as listed in the policy **enabled**.
+In summary, these two specifications in this policy determine whether an image meet the security requirements inside the specific cluster.
+The **trust** section looks for a trusted, signed image where the key is pulled from a trusted server.
+The **va** section determines if the image has passed or failed a security scan performed by the Vulnerability Advisor.
+When both **trust** and **va** are set to **true** it indicates that they are both active or as listed in the policy **enabled**.
 When either one of these settings are set to **false** it means that the policy will bypass that particular component and the image will pass regardless of any existing security issue it may have.

 In figures 2 - 4 there are live demonstration screenshots that display the results of a pod deployment affected by these policy settings discussed thus far.